-Stir in the smoked paprika, oregano, roasted peppers and eggplant then add in the San Marzano tomatoes.
+Stir in the smoked paprika, oregano and mushrooms and cook a few minutes until most of the liquid has evaporated.
+Add in the roasted peppers, eggplant and the San Marzano tomatoes together with the red wine.
 Give everything a good stir and bring to a simmer.
 Cover with a lid and cook for 45 minutes on low flame until the sauce has reduced and thickened to your liking.
 Season to taste with the sea salt.

 Meanwhile prepare the polenta:

 Bring 6 cups of water to a boil and slowly whisk in the cornmeal.
 Add the bay leaf and a pinch of salt and bring back to a gentle simmer.
 Partially cover with a lid and cook for about 45 minutes until thickened to your liking making sure to stir often.
 Remove from flame and stir in the cashew milk.
 The polenta will continue to thicken as it cools down so don’t worry about it not being quite as thick as you expected.

 Divide the polenta between 4 bowls and top with the roasted eggplant ragu.
 Serve garnished with the fresh basil.